Calculating R-Values

 Calculating R-Values for Walls

-To calculate the most accurate heat loss we should know the R-Value.
+To calculate the most accurate heat loss, we should know the R-Value.
 Calculating R-values is not a tough job.
-The hardest part of this job is to acquire an infrared thermometer.
-Maybe you can borrow one from a friend, or an HVAC guy or even rent one for a day.
-R-Value is the resistance the heat encounters as it leaves the structure.
-This is know as heat loss.
-We calculate the heat loss for the an accurate way of sizing heating and cooling equipment.
-When the appliances are properly sized they operate cheaper and have less maintenance problems.
+The hardest part of this job is acquiring an infrared thermometer if you don't have one.
+Maybe you can borrow one from a friend, or an HVAC guy, or even rent one for a day.
+R-value is the resistance the heat encounters as it leaves the structure.
+This is known as heat loss.
+We calculate the heat loss accurately to size heating and cooling equipment.
+When the appliances are properly sized, they operate cheaply and have fewer maintenance problems.
 Let's see how to calculate R-values.
 The outdoor temperature should be at least 15f colder or warmer than the interior temperature.
-The greater the temperature difference the more accurate it is.
+The greater the temperature difference, the more accurate it is.
 There will not be drastic change from the interior to exterior temperature from 15f to 40f.

 What you will need for the calculations